adjtomo/pysep/README.md

 >>> sep = Pysep(st=st, inv=inv, event=event, config_file="config.yaml")
 ```

+> __Pointing PySEP to custom, local databases:__
+Data are often stored in custom databases that we cannot predict the
+structure of.
+To point PySEP at your local databases, the simplest method would
+be to find a way to read your data and metadata into ObsPy objects, which
+you can then feed into the PySEP machinery.
+Similar to the above example.

 Although not the preferred method of interacting with PySEP, you can forgo the
 config file and pass parameters directly to the instantiation of the PySEP
 class, making PySEP a bit more flexible.